Bullying Prevention Plan

 - Use of IST to monitor at-risk students.

-- Grade 9 camp and activities.
+- Grade 9 activities.

 - Increased connection with student government on safe schools committee.